open-amt-cloud-toolkit/docs/docs/Local/installMPS.md

 1. Open a Terminal (Linux) or Powershell command prompt (Windows) and navigate to a directory of your choice for development.

-2. Clone the repository and navigate to the open-amt-cloud-toolkit directory.
+2. Clone the repository.
     ``` bash
-    git clone --recursive --branch v1.2.0 https://github.com/open-amt-cloud-toolkit/open-amt-cloud-toolkit && cd open-amt-cloud-toolkit
+    git clone --recursive --branch v1.2.0 https://github.com/open-amt-cloud-toolkit/open-amt-cloud-toolkit
     ```

+3. Change to the cloned `open-amt-cloud-toolkit` directory.
+    ``` bash
+    cd open-amt-cloud-toolkit
+    ```

-3. Run the following script to build and install the services.
+4. Run the following script to build and install the services.

     === "Linux"
         ``` bash